DaDevFox/KC_ReskinEngine/Common_Game_Patterns.md

 > This is by far the most common building pattern.
 Most buildings without any special characteristics like moving pieces or parts that appear over time will follow this pattern.

 ## Instance-Generic-Modular Pattern | `igm`

+Simply an [Instance-Generic Pattern](https://github.com/DaDevFox/KCReskinEngine/blob/master/Common_Game_Patterns.md#instance-generic-pattern--ig) with a single modular piece added on, like the blades of an otherwise mundane windmill, or the waterwheel of a noria.
+Sometimes those pieces will be modular however sometimes they can be instanced, in which case this actually follows the `i2`, or [Two-Piece-Instance Pattern](https://github.com/DaDevFox/KCReskinEngine/blob/master/Common_Game_Patterns.md#i2).

 ## Modular-Numerical Pattern | `mx`

+Represents a form of a [modular](https://github.com/DaDevFox/KCReskinEngine/blob/master/Common_Game_Patterns.md#modular-pattern--m) pattern with multiple modular pieces, usually to be swapped out with each other

 ### `m2`

+A two-piece modular pattern, usually used for mass-use models that come in pairs, like a troop model + a sword, or an archer + a bow.

+Notably used in units and Viking raiders.

 ### `m4`

+A four-piece modular pattern, used for permutable pieces that can only change on the X and Z axes, as that makes 4 total possible unique combinations.

+Notably used in roads and bridges.

 ### `m6`

+A six-piece modular pattern, only notably used for castle blocks, as they require 2 extra models due to the Y-dimension as well as X and Z (one block for the top of a tower and one for the tower middle).

 ### `m8`

+An eight-piece modular pattern, only notably used for the garden as it has 4 permutable pieces for normal usage and a special  fancy set for use when irrigated as well.

 ## Instance-Numerical Pattern | `ix`
 ### `i2`

+Similar to the [Two-Piece-Modular Pattern](https://github.com/DaDevFox/KCReskinEngine/blob/master/Common_Game_Patterns.md#m2) except using instance models.

 ### `i9`

 // add colliders pattern

 // add person positions pattern